SergPerep/bonfire/docs/math.md

 // Total gas variable costs for this year are 2313€
 ```
 ### 2. Gas fixed costs `vaste kosten`

+Fixed amount of money that you pay to energy supplier for gas.
+They are the same every month and non-dependent on your consumption.
+Think about them as subscription fee.

 ```javascript
 const gasVasteLevKosten = 6.489956; // €/month
 const gasVasteLevKostenPerJaar = gasVasteLevKosten * 12;